atantos/TextAssociations.jl/docs/src/index.md

 ## Acknowledgments

-This package builds upon decades of research in computational linguistics:
+This package builds upon decades of research in corpus and computational linguistics.
+The references that follow are illustrative rather than exhaustive, highlighting some of the key contributions that have shaped the development of association measures and corpus analysis methods.

 - Evert, S. (2008).
 "Corpora and collocations." _Corpus Linguistics: An International Handbook_
 - Church, K. W., & Hanks, P. (1990).
 "Word association norms, mutual information, and lexicography." _Computational Linguistics_